 Thinking of going self-employed?

-Join Crunch Chorus and you’ll have a wealth of resources to use when starting your own business – from invoice templates to business guides.
+Join Crunch Chorus and you’ll have a wealth of resources to use when starting your own business – from invoice templates to articles.
 You’ll also be invited to meetups and events, where you can meet like-minded professionals and build your network.

 If you’re going to take the leap then we’ve got plenty more help for you whether that’s how to register as self-employed, what small business taxes you need to think about, or whether to start out as a sole trader or a limited company.
 Our Becoming self-employed section is a great place to start.